 Neath Canal History

-The tidal River Neath is known to have been navigable to Neath town bridge for sea going ships since Roman times.
+The River Neath is known to have been navigable to Neath town bridge for sea going ships since Roman times.
 The river was also navigable up to the bend at Aberdulais at spring tides for smaller craft such as barges and lighters.

 The Neath Canal was predated by a number of short canals connecting industrial sites with the river, of which the following are notable.